Roger Pulvers: Education

 Pulvers was an undergraduate at UCLA, completing the four-year course in three years with a major in Political Science, summa cum laude.

 After graduation in June 1964, he went to Bloomington, Indiana to attend a Russian-language intensive course, going from there to Finland, the Soviet Union and Italy.
-In the Soviet Union he travelled extensively, visiting Moscow, Kiev, Kharkov, Yalta, Riga, Leningrad and Novgorod.
+In the Soviet Union he travelled extensively, visiting Moscow, Kyiv, Kharkiv, Yalta, Riga, Leningrad and Novgorod.

 In September 1964 he entered the Russian Area Studies Program at Harvard University Graduate School, living on campus at Perkins Hall.
-He completed the two-year Master's Course in one year, receiving his MA with a thesis on "The Planning of Soviet Science.”
+He completed the two-year Master's Course in one year, receiving his MA with a thesis on "The Planning of Soviet Science."

 Pulvers spent the summer of 1965 in the Soviet Union, Finland, Denmark and Switzerland, returning to UCLA to further his studies of Eastern Europe and to study Polish.
 In September 1966, he went to Poland to do post-graduate work at Warsaw University on a scholarship from the National Students' Association (NSA) of the United States.
 While there, his interests turned away from political science to film and theatre, thanks to almost daily visits to the theatres and cinemas of that city.
-In January 1967 he moved to Krakow but was soon to leave Poland due to a scandal involving the NSA and the CIA.
+In January 1967 he moved to Kraków but was soon to leave Poland due to a scandal involving the NSA and the CIA.
 Though he was entirely innocent of any connection with the latter organization, he felt that he would never be able to return to Poland or the Soviet Union.
 He spent three months in Paris attending classes at the Sorbonne until his return to Los Angeles in May 1967.
 In September of that year he left the United States for Japan.